JULIELab/DeBAC/README.md

 <br/><br/>We started collecting Twitter accounts of members of the Bundestag with the official website of the [Bundestag](https://www.bundestag.de/abgeordnete).
 Since some members didn't publish their Twitter accounts there, we than inspected the office websites of each party where we could collect more Twitter accounts.
 The MdB_list.tsv provides an overview of all collected accounts and their metadata.
 Probably there are more members of the Bundestag who have a Twitter account, for exemple the non-party politician [Verena Hartmann](https://twitter.com/verhartmannafd).
 But as long as we couldn't verify its authenticity, it will not be included in DeBAC.

 2. Getting Tweets
 <br/><br/>We used [Tweepy](https://www.tweepy.org/) to access Twitter API.
-With the [Get Tweet timelines Method](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline) we got the textual content and various metadata such like created_at, if_retweet and so on.
+With the [Get Tweet timelines Method](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline) we got the textual content as well as various metadata such like created_at, if_retweet and so on.
 <br/>Note: Due to the limitation of Twitter API, we could only get up to 3,200 of a account's most recent Tweets at the beginning of the project (Sept.
 2019).
 Since then, newly posted Tweets are continuously added to DeBAC.

 ## Availability